lambertsbennett/Optimizing-an-ML-pipeline-in-Azure/README.md

 - The variables and target dataframes are merged prior to the autoML process.
 - The joined dataset is used as input in the autoML configuration and the autoML run is processed locally.

 The best model selected by autoML was a voting ensemble (~91.8% accurate).
-The model selected used a slight amount of l1 regularization, meaning that some penalty was placed the number of non-zero model coefficients.
+The Voting Ensemble model selected used a slight amount of l1 regularization, meaning that some penalty was placed the number of non-zero model coefficients.
+Additionally, the voting method was soft voting (as compared to hard), where all models' class probabilities are averaged and the highest probablility selected to make a prediction.
+Although the learning rate scheduling for gradient descent is specified as 'invscaling' (i.e. inverse scaling), the scaling factor power is 0 indicating that the learning rate is constant in this case.

 ## Pipeline comparison
 The two models performed very similarly in terms of accuracy, with the hyperdive model achieving 91.4% accuracy and the autoML model achieving 91.8% accuracy.
 The difference in accuracy could come down to slight variations in the cross-validation process.
 Architecturally, the models are quite different.
 I'm not entirely certain what a "Voting Ensemble" is, but I assume it is making predictions based on the output of a variety of models, similar to other ensemble methods.